“Reading is essential for those who seek to rise above the ordinary.”– Jim Rohn.

 There are a number of researches on the internet that will advocate for this statement.
 The very act of reading reduces stress levels to a considerable level.
 If your only purpose to go for a walk is to catch hold of that rising anxiety, I would suggest – catch a book and start reading.
-It is 300 percent more effective.
+It is lot more effective.

 Books give you an escape from the hustle-bustle of your daily life and act as a breather.
 The feeling is better experienced than explained.